muratk3n/thirdwave/en/tweets/2019/week42.md

 I remember a Newsweek article yrs ago, it was about a Lindsay Lohan arrest and the title was: "Like, Busted".

 What happened to these publications.
-I dont seek these magazines anymore, not sure of their faith.
+I dont seek them anymore, not sure of their faith.

 *2019-10-16 11:38:10*